suurjaak/grepros/README.md

     --write path/to/my.sql dialect=clickhouse|postgres|sqlite

-Additional dialects can be loaded from a YAML or JSON file:
+Additional dialects, or updates for existing dialects, can be loaded from a YAML or JSON file:

     --write path/to/my.sql dialect=mydialect dialect-file=path/to/dialects.yaml